cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.21.1 - 03/04/2020 =
+* Restored the original definition of the url to the uploads folder because of issues with the new definition.
+Added a wppfm_corrected_uploads_url filter for specific use cases.

+= 1.21.0 - 27/03/2020 =
+* Fixed an issue where an incorrect money value would be calculated when the WC settings have a period as thousands separator and 0 decimals for money values
+* Further improved the logger function
+* Fixed an issue where a feed would fail when a filter is used that filters out a large part of the selected products
+* Fixed an issue where a duplicate of a feed would not contain the Feed Filter data
+* Fixed an issue that caused a duplicated feed to show a 404 page when clicking on the View Feed button
+* Fixed an issue that would cause the link to the upload folder (and this to the feeds) be incorrect for a multi-site configuration.
+* Fixed an issue that would allow a user to regenerate a feed from the Feed List page even when a feed is still processing, started from the Edit Feed page

+= 1.20.1 - 20/03/2020 =
+* Fixed a bug that would cause the Edit Feed page to not load for a feed with a filter on an edit values selection

+= 1.20.0 - 11/03/2020 =
+* Tested for WooCommerce 4.0
+* Fixed a priority issue that puts the Add new feed button in front of the WordPress menu items
+* Added the option to add Product Identifiers to WooCommerce products
+* Fixed an compatibility issue with the DigitalOcean Spaces Sync plugin
+* Added more loggings to the Feed Process Logger
+* Improved the error handling of the Feed Process
+* Fixed an issue that could case the Feed Process to slow down when multiple feed failed
+* Fixed an issue where the attributes would not load on an existing custom xml feed
+* Fixed an issue where the attachment url would not show up in the feed with a WPML translated non-variation object

 = 1.19.1 - 30/01/2020 =
 * Fixed an issue with the product filter selection
 * Tested for WooCoomerce 3.9